 I love smoothies because they’re a really simple way to cram tons of nutrients and superfoods into one glass.
 I sometimes feel like if I just drink a super-smoothie, I can absolutely eat fries the rest of the day.
 This is not something that I recommend, I’m just telling you what I feel.
-Some of the world’s healthiest foods: spinach, kale, avocado, macadamia nuts, chia seeds, berries, coconut, maca powder, and on and on…is what makes the most delicious smoothies.
+Some of the world’s healthiest foods: spinach, kale, avocado, macadamia nuts, chia seeds, berries, coconut, maca powder, and on and on…is what makes the most delicious smoothies (you know we’re all about PHFF here, so this is not your typical sugar crash smoothie).

 I do, however, have a bit of a beef with smoothies.
 They’re cool for a snack, but I feel like I cheat myself when I drink my breakfast.
 I down a smoothie and I’m like, “GREAT!
 Where’s my bacon?!”